 You'll want to avoid creating excessive friction on the pierced area by keeping the site free of bandages, not touching the jewelry too often, and wearing loose-fitting clothing.
 "Avoid potential irritants including fragrant body washes and lotions.
 Avoid soaking in pools, bathtubs, or other bodies of water until the piercing has healed completely," says Murphy-Rose.
 And do not touch the piercing too much.
 "Every time you pull that new piercing, every time you accidentally snag it, your healing progress is regressing," says Thompson.

 "Be careful not to wear fabrics that could catch your jewelry and to keep the piercing covered when sleeping to avoid a snag," says Murphy-Rose.

 Side Effects of Piercing

 - Infection: This is possible with any style of piercing.
 Following proper aftercare instructions and avoiding touching your piercing unnecessarily should minimize the chances of infection.
-"Remember that at any given time your hands have about 50 different strains of bacteria on them.
-So touching your piercings can actually cause an infection," says Thompson.
+"Remember that at any given time, your hands have about 50 different strains of bacteria on them.
+So touching your piercings can cause an infection," says Thompson.

 - Bleeding: Another fairly common side effect is bleeding.
-While it's not immediate cause for concern, see a medical professional if it persists or gets worse.
+While it's not an immediate cause for concern, see a medical professional if it persists or gets worse.